-Prairie Bells: Created by Bill and Mary Buchen, 2010
+Prairie Bells: Created by Bill Buchen, 2010

 Located on the west side of the George A. Purefoy Municipal Center, Prairie Bells commemorates each year since Frisco’s founding in 1902.
 Not to be confused with a Christmas tree, the tower shimmers with dancing prismatic wind bells representing Frisco’s first 100 years and its bright future.
 Wind responsive vanes cast multi-colored reflections all around.
 This piece is most beautiful during the day, but is also lit up at night.

 Spirited and Faithful: Created by Robin Brailsford, 2007